 Legal Implications of Occupying a Property in Probate in Baltimore, Maryland

-Living in a property as it undergoes probate in Baltimore, Maryland, has very specific legal implications that require one’s attention.
+Living in a property as it undergoes probate in Baltimore, Maryland, has particular legal implications that require one’s attention.
 While a home is in probate, a court is supervising the settlement of a deceased person’s estate, meaning that some decisions concerning the property are part of legal proceedings and not everybody has an unfettered right to reside or effect changes.

 Living in a House During Probate: Rules and Regulations in Baltimore